kircherlab/80K-Analysis/README_80K.md

 - numbers of variants and regions of the design (common and rare variants focus)
 - 797 significant variant effects
 - imporving FIMO analysis to explain effects of significant variants

+### Sorted the config file differently and need to clean it soon
+- many files which are not used anymore (maybe an archive.yaml)